fastruby/blog/_posts/2020-01-17-strong-parameters-migration-guide.markdown

 author: luciano
 ---

 Migrating from `Protected Attributes` to `Strong Parameters` in a [Rails](https://rubyonrails.org/) project can be a huge step of the upgrade process.
-Specially when we are [upgrading a large application](https://www.fastruby.io/blog/rails/upgrades/case-study/upgrading-a-large-rails-application-from-4.2-to-5.2.html).
+Especially when we are [upgrading a large application](https://www.fastruby.io/blog/rails/upgrades/case-study/upgrading-a-large-rails-application-from-4.2-to-5.2.html).
 This guide is meant to help you tackle that step faster and with a lot less pain.

 <!--more-->